aserowy/thebook/docs/concepts/document_microservices.md

 This approach is structured into four documentation types to describe the macro and micro architectures of a project.

 At first the minimal architecture overview provides insights about the mission and context of the architecture.
-Furthermore, specifications and objectives of the architecture are also defined.
-Non-functional requirements form an important component in order to be able to make concrete decisions for the architecture.
+Furthermore, specifications, non-functional requirements, and objectives of the architecture are also defined.

 ![Overview of documentation elements](images/documenting_microservices_overview.png)

+Through context delimitation and mission objectives, concrete decisions for the macro architecture can be made and distributed through concepts within the team.

+Concepts describe why, what and how these decisions should be implemented and provide the framework for making decisions for the microarchitecture within the individual services.

+In order to also document the microarchitecture of the microservices, a profile is created for each service, in which specific information such as contact persons, approaches to solutions, but also technical debts are recorded.

 ### Minimal architecture overview